yingmao/CISC4615-Lab3-BaseCode/README.md

-### CISC 4615 Project 1 base code
+### CISC 4615 Lab 3 base code

 In the Lab 1, we learned how to programming with sockets and TCP.
 In the lab 2, we learned how to work with UPD protocol and integrate CRC into the tranmissions.
-In this project 1, you will be constructing a virtual IP-based Network using UDP packets.
+In this Lab 3, you will be constructing a virtual IP-based Network using UDP packets.
 Your network will support distance vector routing algorithm, in which you will observe ”good news travels fast” and ”bad news travels slow” (the example we studied in the lecture).